harsh07may/yeet-code/README.md

 # Yeetcode - A unserious code judge
+---

+> [!DISCLAIMER]
+> Do not pollute this project with AI generated code for business logic.

+A playful coding platform for unserious programmers.
-There is a question bank that stores thousands of programming questions.
-For each question, users can write, compile and submit code against test cases and get results.
+A question bank with thousands of programming questions; users can write, compile and submit code against test cases and get results.
 User submitted code needs to be persisted.

 ### Core Requirements